 Traveling to Toyama is best done by bus, most of which leave just outside Niigata Train Station.
 It’s a long journey - between 3 and 4 hours - but you will be kept well occupied by the stunning Hokuriku scenery outside your window.

 While Toyama City isn't as big or bustling as Niigata, it's definitely still worth stopping here, especially if you're on the hunt for good food.
 There are sushi restaurants here using fish freshly caught from Toyama Bay that very morning, and you can taste the difference.
 Those with more straightforward taste buds and on a tighter budget should try the Toyama black ramen, a ramen served in a broth as black as tar.
-Despite appearances it's surprisingly easy going on the palette.
+Despite appearances it's surprisingly easy going on the palate.
 There’s plenty of Toyama black ramen restaurants around town, but “Menya Iroha” (麺家いろは”) is especially recommended.
 There is a branch in the CiC shopping centre opposite the southern exit of the train station.

 Toyama also has what the Japanese people believe to be the most picturesque Starbucks in the country, on the northern side of the train station in Kansui Park.
 If it’s a clear day you should consider heading there for a coffee: with the view of the river flowing and throwing through the lush park with the mass of Mount Tateyama framed in the background, it really does make your usual latte just that little bit extra special.